 The Docker image in the above example can alternatively be built straight from any branch or tag without the need to clone the repo, just by using this syntax:

 pantalaimon.conf for Docker is:

-While pantalaimon is a daemon, it is meant to be run as your own user.
+While pantalaimon is a daemon, it is meant to be run as the same user as the app it is proxying for.
 It won't verify devices for you automatically, unless configured to do so, and requires user interaction to verify, ignore or blacklist devices.
 A more complete description of Pantalaimon can be found in the man page.